productteams/brightworkers/site/content/products1.md

         Nautical Serving Trays - Beautiful wood and stainless steel turned into beautiful servings trays, Charcuterie Boards, and Bread Boards to make boating life even better.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        In Harbor - we do bottom-jobs efficiently and economically.
-We are experts at color-matching and use top of the line paint systems to keep your boat fast and beautiful.
+        Yacht Name Plates - nothing says more about a boat that its name and how its own cares for it.
+We use the latest CNC technology to carve boat names out of the finest wood available, and then finish them to stay beautiful longer.
     - image: /img/illustrations/tutorials.svg
       text: >
         Boat Name Plates - We carve boat names into Beautiful Woods and preserve them so they stand out amongst the crowd.